 Regional Support Team - Capital & Coast District Health Board - 10 June 2019

 Relocating anywhere is a daunting prospect - from the long planning process before departure to struggling to set up a new life in a foreign country, the highs are high and the lows are low.
-After successfully relocating to Wellington, New Zealand, it took my wife and I about 3-4 months to make the transition from tourists to residents.
+After arriving in Wellington, New Zealand, it took my wife and me about 3-4 months to make the transition from tourists to residents.
 During that time, we applied for dozens of jobs, interviewed for a handful thereof, got rejected from several of those, but my wife finally won the race to be employed when she landed a three-month contract doing communications for a government ministry.

-Meanwhile, I still remained jobless, and out of a desire to occupy all the time I had and to improve my future prospects, I started investigating bootcamp and graduate programs in software development in the Wellington.
+Meanwhile, I still remained jobless, and out of a desire to occupy the spare time I had and to improve my future prospects, I started investigating bootcamps and graduate programs in software development.
 Of course, fate has a funny way of not manifesting certain things until the eleventh hour, and a couple of weeks before I was ready to give up on getting a job and enrol in a master of software development program at Victoria University of Wellington, I had a great interview with the Regional Support Team at Capital & Coast District Health Board.
-They made me a great offer that I accepted, and fast forward three weeks and I started working out of their Cambridge Terrace site.
+They made me a competitive offer, and three weeks later I started working out of their Cambridge Terrace site.

 The entire team has been very supportive while I get acclimated with all the new platforms, practices, and procedures.
 It is great to be exposed to a rigourous change control process as part of the work I am doing, as well as working a lot with Windows environments and bringing my Linux expertise to bear when needed.
 While there is a still a lot that can only be learned through experience, I am confident that I will be able to call on a very competent group of people to help me out when the time comes.